-1. Explain what is wrong with the following inference as a way to confirm a causal claim and explain what inference strategy should be used instead to confirm the causal claim.
-Explain in clear prose what is different about the relation between premise and conclusion advanced in the two cases:
+1. Explain what is wrong with the following inference as a way to confirm a causal claim and present an alternative inference strategy that should be used to confirm the causal claim.
+Explain in clear prose how your alternative differs from the one below: